OthmanEmpire/analysis_fah/README.md

-- After applying a filter on the the raw data (removing data points with the same number of points but differing global rankings), the data points are more concentrated at ranks 500,000 and better.
-This supports the theory that the 'real' leaderboards begins at 500,000 and better.
+- After applying a filter on the the raw data (removing data points with the same number of points but differing global rankings), the data points are more concentrated at rank 500,000 and better.
+This supports the theory that the 'real' leaderboards begins at 500,000.

 - After applying a rolling median (10 data points wide) and then a rolling mean (20 data points wide), the difference between successive ranks (green line) is visually similar to the curve above it (red line).
-Given also that it is the derivative, this implies that the curve (red line) obeys an exponential function since the derivative of an exponential function is proportional to itself.
+Given also that the green line is its derivative, this implies that the curve (red line) obeys an exponential function since the derivative of an exponential function is proportional to itself.

 Conclusion